cdowdy/concrete5-Magnific-Popup/README.md

 - [ ] create webp fallback images (progressive jpg/transparent png) and have them load automagically for unsupported browsers.
 - [ ] modal and css dialog support.
 - [ ] add image previews to gallery and possibly sorting order.
-- [ ] move inline block javascript to footer (bigger pain than I thought were possible).
+- [x] move inline block javascript to footer (done! page speed rules should be a bit happier).
 - [x] fully implement CSS framework input (only does divs, probably best to leave ul's to templates).
 - [ ] fig and figcaption?
 - [x] bing maps. (added but it isnt fullscreen lightbox).